jrconlin/pushgo/setup_test_server.rst

 You should now be able to see some data in the dashboards, and after 5 seconds see some output on the ssh session that 1 client is connected.

+You can hit Ctrl-C to stop it, and move on with such a happy happy life as things work so wonderfully (Yea computers!).